MonikaDobreva/create_dutch_medical_language_model/README.md

 │   └───anonymization (provides the code to anonymize the vocabulary of a language model and test the level of anonymicity of a language model)
 ```

-## Thesis report
-The thesis report can be accessed here: